proconnect-gouv/federation/README.md

 # Alias for the docker-stack command (you can add it to your "~/.bash_aliases" if you prefer but don't forget to set the variables before the .bash_aliases sourcing in your .bashrc 😉) :
 alias dks=$PC_ROOT/federation/docker/docker-stack

-# If you use version 2 of docker compose
-export PC_DOCKER_COMPOSE='docker compose'
 ```

 - Clone every needed repository